 The development of a PennEast pipeline has hit some regulatory roadblocks and a court ruling rejecting the group's right to use eminent domain to take preserved properties for the project.
-This leaves the project up in the air for now.
+After a win at the US Supreme Court granting them the right to pursue eminent domain, the project operators struck a deal with the state of NJ and are no longer developing the project.

-Because this is occurring at an even more intense pace in other parts of the United States, AFBF warns that farmland owners must take more care in agreeing to the terms of long-term leases or option agreements.
+Because projects like these are occurring at an even more intense pace in other parts of the United States, AFBF warns that farmland owners must take more care in agreeing to the terms of long-term leases or option agreements.
 Some of the questions a landowner must ask include: